Pete Frates

-Peter Frates (December 28, 1984 – December 9, 2019) was an American college baseball player for the Boston College Eagles and an activist for amyotrophic lateral sclerosis (ALS).
+John Peter Frates III (December 28, 1984 – December 9, 2019) bka Pete Frates was an American college baseball player for the Boston College Eagles and an activist for amyotrophic lateral sclerosis (ALS) awareness.
 He is credited with helping the ALS Ice Bucket Challenge gain national attention, which raised approximately $220 million for ALS research.

 Early life

 Pete Frates was born on December 28, 1984, in Beverly, Massachusetts.
 He grew up playing many sports, including baseball, hockey, and football.
 Frates attended his father's alma mater St. John's Preparatory School in Danvers, Massachusetts, and was an honor roll student there.
-At St. John's Prep, he was a four-year member of the varsity baseball, hockey, and football teams, and he served as captain of all three teams during his senior year.
+At St. John's Prep, he was a four-year member of the varsity baseball, ice hockey, and football teams, and he served as captain of all three teams during his senior year.
 Before graduating in 2003, Frates was named an all-star in the Catholic Conference in both baseball and football, and helped St. John's Prep win two conference championships in both sports.
 Additionally, Frates was awarded Catholic Conference Honorable Mention recognition in hockey, and he also won St. John's Athletic Director's award in his senior year.

 College career

 Upon graduating high school, Frates matriculated to Boston College to continue his baseball career, where his parents, John and Nancy, met.
 At Boston College, he played outfield from 2004 to 2007 and was elected team captain during his senior year.
 As a junior and a senior, he finished first on the team in home runs.
 In his senior year, he also led the team in both stolen bases and sacrifice hits, with nineteen and eight, respectively.

 In his junior year during the Baseball Beanpot championship game against Harvard, Frates went 4-for-4 in a 10–2 win at Fenway Park.
-In that game, he hit a home run into Fenway Park's bullpen, a double, and three Run batted ins (RBIs).
+In that game, he hit a home run into Fenway Park's bullpen, a double, and three Runs batted in (RBIs).
 Additionally, in a single game against Maryland on April 14, 2007, during his senior year, he went 4-for-6 and recorded eight RBIs, including a grand slam, a three-run home run, and an RBI double.
 Frates' eight RBIs set the Boston College baseball record for the most RBIs recorded in a single game, which still stands as of 2019.